curv3d/curv/Shape.md

 };
 ```

-A Shape2D value is a wrapper around a record value.
+A Shape value is a wrapper around a record value.
 Supports the `.` operator, and any future record operations.

 A GLSL_Coder is a stateful object that converts the body of a dist function